 There are an awful lot of treaties signed in the Hague, and not just because diplomats like to visit the Netherlands.
 Most of the world, including the United States, belongs to the Hague Conference on International Private Law, and periodically they will negotiate treaties to streamline international justice.

-One of those treaties is called the Hague Convention of 25 October 1980 on the Civil Aspects of International Child Abduction, and while there are many Hague Conventions, for the purposes of this post, the Hague Convention means the one on child abduction.
+One of those treaties is called the Hague Convention of 25 October 1980 on the Civil Aspects of International Child Abduction, and while there are many Hague Conventions, for the purposes of this post, the Hague Convention means this one on international child custody, specifically child abduction.
 As of 2020, there are 101 signatory countries to the convention, including the U.S.

-The purpose of the Hague Convention is to prevent someone from usurping custody rights by bringing children across international borders.
-In short, the treaty is procedural, not substantive, which means it sets out rules for resolving disputes, rather than actually resolving the disputes themselves.
-In other words, the Hague Convention does not determine how courts should resolve a custody dispute, but merely which country has jurisdiction to resolve it.
+The purpose of the Hague Convention is to prevent international child custody disputes by stopping someone from usurping custody rights by bringing children across international borders.
+In short, the treaty is procedural, not substantive, which means it sets out rules for resolving international child custody disputes, rather than actually resolving the disputes themselves.
+In other words, the Hague Convention does not determine how courts should resolve an international child custody dispute, but merely which country has jurisdiction to resolve it.

 A full discussion of the treaty is beyond the scope of this post, but for purposes of the new Supreme Court decision, the Hague Convention provides for the prompt return of children under age 16 who have been abducted from, or wrongfully withheld from, their “country of habitual residence” in breach of another person’s custody rights.

-The issue facing the Supreme Court in Monasky1Monasky v Taglieri, 589 U.S. ___ (2020). was whether Italy or the U.S. was the “habitual residence” of an infant brought by her mother from Italy to the United States.
+The specific international child custody issue facing the Supreme Court in Monasky1Monasky v Taglieri, 589 U.S. ___ , 140 S.Ct.
+719 (2020). was whether Italy or the U.S. was the “habitual residence” of an infant brought by her mother from Italy to the United States.
 The mother had argued that while the parents had lived in Italy, they had never actually agreed Italy would be their home, so therefore Italy was not the child’s “habitual residence.”

 In Monasky, a couple who had married in the U.S. subsequently moved to Italy, where their child was born in February 2015.
 The mother had been unhappy in Italy, alleging an abusive relationship, and was exploring returning to the U.S. In April 2015, the mother moved to Ohio with the two month-old child.